 Answer: Your homeowners insurance policy may provide liquor liability limits; however, those limits may not be enough to cover the damages in today’s litigious society.
 You may want to talk to your agent about social host liability.

-Do you have any tips you’d like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you’d like to share?
+I’d love to hear from you.
+Please share them in the box below.

 This article is intended for general educational and illustrative purposes only and should not be construed to communicate legal or professional advice.
 Further, this article is not an offer to sell insurance.
 Please consult with your licensed insurance agent for specific coverage details and your insurance eligibility.
 All policies are subject to the terms, conditions, limitations, definitions, and exclusions contained therein.